 - (1) Conventional Filing.
-Any attorney or party may file a new case by mailing or personally delivering to the Clerk of Court each of the required items in paper form.
+Any attorney or party may file a new case by mailing or personally delivering to the clerk each of the required items in paper form.
 All required items must be received simultaneously; otherwise, items may be returned without filing or other record of submission.
 The filing date will be the date of the clerk's receipt of all required materials. - (2) Electronic Filing.
-Any attorney or party who is authorized to file documents with the Court electronically may file a new case by following procedures established by the Clerk of Court and published on the Court's website, www.mtd.uscourts.gov.
-Failure to comply with the Clerk's procedures may result in deletion of the case.
+Any attorney or party who is authorized to file documents with the court electronically may file a new case by following procedures established by the clerk of court and published on the court's website.
+Failure to comply with the clerk's procedures may result in deletion of the case.